maierfelix/nvk/README.md

 ## HTML, CSS based UIs

 The [chromium-ui](https://github.com/maierfelix/nvk/tree/chromium-ui) branch contains an experiment about letting users create UIs with a complete HTML/CSS browser toolchain.
 The website (browser frame) can then be rendered inside Vulkan.
 This is done using [Chromium-Embedded-Framework](https://bitbucket.org/chromiumembedded/cef).
 The browser texture is shared with vulkan's memory, so you can directly render it on top of your application.
-Oh yes!

 There is one last thing that prevents me from merging it.
 At the moment, browser redraws trigger a CPU texture copying path, which is horribly slow.
 At the moment the pipeline is: